kiinse/DarkWaterAPI/README.md

 <b>Since all examples are on WIKI, I will give a small example of working with messages here.</b>

-In the resources folder, we create a "messages" folder, where we also create several localization files.
+In the resources folder create a "messages" folder, where also create several localization files.
 For example en.json and ru.json.
-We get the following structure:
+The result is the following structure:

 ```txt
 .